 1933 Double Eagle

 The crisis had lasted since 1924 and the production of eagles and double eagles was considerably slowed down.
 The production of the 312,500 eagles of 1933 was finished before April 5 and this denomination was legal at that time.
 The production of the double eagles, which was in progress, was not interrupted : this batch was the last US gold coin struck for circulation.

 On September 13, 1934, all gold coins in federal stocks were declared obsolete (uncurrent).
 In the following month two 1933 double eagles were sent to the Smithsonian for the National Collection as non-monetized samples.
 445,469 pieces were in the vaults.
 This stock was melted in 1937.

-Ten pieces escaped that melting, certainly stolen by the cashier of the Mint who was jailed in 1940 for another scam.
+Ten pieces escaped that melting, certainly stolen by the cashier of the Mint who will be jailed in 1940 for another scam.
 All of them were recovered and destroyed by the government except one that King Farouk had managed to acquire in 1944.
-The King had obtained for this piece an export license issued by the Secretary of the Treasury, either simply by mistake or to please the King.
+The King had obtained for this piece an export license issued by the Secretary of the Treasury, either simply by mistake or to please that powerful sovereign.
 This license being federal, the Farouk specimen became the only 1933 double eagle with some legal US status.
 Any other example is illegal to own.

 Removed at the request of the US government from the auction of the Farouk collections in 1954, the double eagle resurfaced in 1996, brought to New York by an English dealer.
 He was caught in the act by the FBI during his negotiations with his American customer.

-The coin of the English dealer was the specimen which had been legally exported for Farouk.
+The coin of the English dealer was with no doubt the ex Farouk specimen.
 A judicial compromise was found in 2001.
 The double eagle was listed for auction on July 20, 2002 by Sotheby's and Stack's.
-In order to declare for the first time the official release of this specific coin, the buyer was required to pay to the federal government its face value of $ 20 in addition to the auction.
-It was sold for $ 7,590,020 including premium.
+In order to declare for the first time the official release of this specific coin, the buyer was required to pay to the federal government its face value of $ 20 in addition to the auction final price : it was sold for $ 7,590,020.
 Here is the link to the catalog in the website of Stack's Bowers, successor to Stack's.